MindscapeHQ/raygun4js/README.md

 Call this function when you want control over the XmlHttpRequest object that is used to send error payloads to the API.
 Pass in a callback that receives one parameter (which is the XHR object).
 Your callback will be called after the XHR object is `open`ed, immediately before it is sent.

 For instance, you can use this to add custom HTTP headers.

+_Note: `navigator.sendBeacon` is used to send RUM payloads when a page is unloading.
+In these cases the `onBeforeXHR` method will not be executed as there is no XHR to reference and no additional headers can be attached._

 ### Custom error grouping